Higher Education Administration Admissions

 All students must be matriculated into one of the Higher Education Administration programs to take classes.
 There are five program options on the application to select from:

 - Face-to-face Master's degree: select this option if you wish to enroll in the 30-credit Master of Arts degree and plan to enroll in most or all face-to-face courses; online courses may also be taken.

 - Online Master's degree: select this option if you wish to enroll in the 30-credit Master of Arts degree and will ONLY enroll in online courses.

 - Face-to-face Advanced Graduate Certificate: select this option if you wish to enroll in the 18-credit certificate and plan to enroll in most or all face-to-face courses; online courses may also be taken.

 - Online Advanced Graduate Certificate: select this option if you wish to enroll in the 18-credit certificate and will ONLY enroll in online courses.

 Transfer Credit Information

-Transfer credits is available. »View Transfer Credit Requirements
+Transfer credit are available. »View Transfer Credit Requirements

 International applicants have additional application requirements and different deadlines.
 Be sure to read through the information for international students before applying.